 - i.
 Administrative Fee.
 Until the final maturity of the obligations, the Developer will pay an annual Administrative Fee, remitted through the respective bond trustee to the Corporation as designated by the Corporation, equal to ten (10) basis points (.10%) of the aggregate principal amount of the obligations outstanding, with a minimum annual fee of \$5,000.
 The first annual payment of the Administrative Fee must be paid at closing.
 The Administrative Fee is exclusive of the trustee's fee, compliance agent fee, rebate analysts' fee, asset-oversight management fee, audit fee, independent analyst fee, and any other costs or extraordinary costs as permitted under the respective bond documents.
 Payment of the Administrative Fee is to be covered by the bond credit enhancement and/or secured under the first mortgage on the property assigned to the bond trustee.
 The Corporation may require the payment of the Administrative Fee to be guaranteed by the Development owner and/or general partner(s). - j.
 Trustee's Fees.
 The Developer shall select a bond trustee from a list of bond trustees approved by the Corporation to administer the funds and accounts pursuant to the trust indenture between the Corporation and the trustee bank.
 All trustee fees and expenses, including fees of trustee's counsel, will be approved by the Corporation and must be paid by the Developer. - k.
 Auditor's Fees.
-The Corporation may at any time over the life of the Development appoint an auditor to review the financial transactions under the bond documents, a compliance agent, and a rebate analyst to perform an analysis of rebate requirements with respect to the issue.
+The Corporation may, at any time, over the life of the Development appoint an auditor to review the financial transactions under the bond documents, a compliance agent, and a rebate analyst to perform an analysis of rebate requirements with respect to the issue.
 Such fees and costs must be paid by the Developer. - I. Continuing Costs.
 Developers shall pay to the Corporation, in the manner described in the Development documents, the following amounts: - i.
 An annual asset oversight and compliance fee equal to the greater of \$45 per unit or \$2,500 for each property included in the Development (as such fee may be adjusted in accordance with the Asset Oversight and Compliance Agreement).
 The Corporation may require the owner of the Development and/or related entities or persons to guarantee the payment of these fees; - ii.
-Any amounts payable pursuant to any indemnity contract or agreement executed in connection with any financing by the Corporation completed as herein contemplated, and
+Any amounts payable pursuant to any indemnity contract or agreement executed in connection with any financing by the Corporation completed as herein contemplated, and - iii.
+The amount allocable to each Developer (whose financing has been completed) of costs and expenses incurred by the Corporation in the administration of the indemnity contract or agreement, any program established in connection with the financing of a Development, and any obligations of the Corporation, including an annual accounting and/or audit of the financial records and affairs of the Corporation.
+The amount of costs or expenses paid or incurred by the Corporation under this clause will be divided and allocated equally among all Developers whose financings have been completed.

-2018 Multifamily Tax-Exempt Bond Programs Policies and Request for Proposals
+2019 Draft 2020 Multifamily Tax-Exempt Bond Programs Policies and Request for Proposals